robusta-dev/robusta/docs/tutorials/java-troubleshooting.rst

   :align: center

-From here you can debug the memory in your Java application with jmap or diagnose problems with thread activity via jstack
+| From here you can debug the memory in your Java application with jmap or diagnose problems with thread activity via jstack.
+| Check out :ref:`Java Troubleshooting Actions` for more information on what each of the debugging choices do.

 Learn more
 ------------------